vidit98/vidit98.github.io/content/authors/admin/_index.md

 I have been fortunate to be guided <a href="https://www.humphreyshi.com/">Prof Humphrey Shi</a> during my time at Picsart.
 Before joining Picsart I completed my B.Tech and Master degree from IIT Kharagpur where I worked with <a href="https://www.linkedin.com/in/debdoot/?originalSubdomain=in">Prof Debdoot Sheet</a> on medical image generation and segmentation and recieved best thesis award in the department.
 <!-- {style="font-size:  15px;"} -->

 Other than work I like hiking, playing badminton, exploring places and trying various cusines.
-Recently, I have also developed some interest in cooking.
 <!-- {style="font-size:  15px;"} -->
 <!-- {style="text-align: justify;"} -->